 Ark) and though the rain fell, over 3300 people came to Finch Fieldhouse on the campus of CMU to enjoy

-Last summer the 2012 series saw two new acts stop by.
-First on the list was The Verve Pipe, led by
+The Summer 2012 series saw two new acts stop by.
+First on the list was The Verve Pipe, led by Brian

-Brian Vander Ark, played hits off their new children’s album to several thousand in the heart of downtown.
+Vander Ark, who played hits off their new children’s album to several thousand in the heart of downtown.